waqarabbas123/Simple-Quiz-Example-of-JS/README.md

 #__Simple Quiz

-Using the logic of javascript i can makw a simple project quiz game.
+Using the logic of javascript i can make a simple project quiz game.
 Mostly we focus on javascript logics .